moree44/Octra-Tesnet/README.md

 # Octra-Tesnet

-## What’s This?
-0$ Cost for Octra Tesnet Guide, Easy use
+A 0$ Cost Tutorial and Easy to Use

 ## How to Get Started
 You’ll need one of these: